-1 dead, 2 hurt after attempted robbery at restaurant

-Mecklenburg County’s EMS agency reports on its Twitter page that it responded to reports of gunshot wounds at a Steak ‘n Shake restaurant south of downtown Charlotte late Tuesday morning.
-MEDIC tweeted that one person was dead on arrival at a hospital.

-Charlotte-Mecklenburg police say none of its officers was injured in the incident, but it wasn’t clear whether any of the responding officers fired any shots.
+Fast-food worker shot to death during attempted robbery

-Aerial views of the restaurant showed some people hugging police officers in the parking lot as other officers and emergency personnel worked the incident.
+Aerial views of the restaurant showed some people hugging police officers in the parking lot as other officers and emergency personnel worked the scene.

 Copyright © 2019 The Washington Times, LLC.